Alexia Lemire

 Biography

 I am 20 years old, and I have always been an athlete.
-I played soccer from the age of 5 to 17, and I also danced for about ten years.
-I started working out at the gym just before the pandemic.
-At first, it was mostly cardio, just to become a better soccer player.
+I played soccer from the age of 5 to 17, and danced for nearly ten years.
+I started going to the gym just before the pandemic, initially focusing on cardio to become a better soccer player.
 Then one day, my brother showed me how to squat.
 There were 135 pounds on the bar.
-That’s when I realized that being strong was way more fun than being skinny.
-Pretty quickly, I started adding squats, bench, and deadlifts to every workout.
-I was progressing fast, and most of all, I fell in love with a sport that allowed me to express the strength I had inside of me.
+That moment changed everything.
+I realized that being strong was way more fulfilling than simply being skinny.
+Very quickly, I began incorporating squats, bench press and deadlifts into every workout.
+I was progressing fast, but more importantly, I fell in love with a sport that allowed me to express the strength I had inside of me.

 I officially started powerlifting in December 2022 with my coach at the time.
-On June 2nd, 2023, I competed for the very first time.
-I lifted 182.5 kg that day.
+On June 2nd, 2023, I stepped onto the platform for the first time and lifted 182.5 kg that day.
 I had never felt so proud.
 I had found my sport.
-Since then, I’ve competed more and more, and two years later, I was standing on the national stage, winning first place in the junior women’s division.
+Since then, I have continued to compete and grow.
+Two years later, I stood on the national stage and won first place in the junior women’s division.

-It is hard to pick just one event as my biggest accomplishment.
-To me, the greatest achievement as an athlete is never giving up, no matter the obstacles.
-It’s having that champion mindset: keeping your head up and moving forward, no matter what happens.
-In 2024, I lost Fitlog, a Sheffield-style competition here in Québec.
+It's difficult to choose just one accomplishment as my greatest.
+To me, the true achievement is never giving up, regardless of the obstacles.
+It's developing a champion mindset: keeping your head up and moving forward no matter what happens.
+In 2024, I lost Fitlog, a Sheffield-style competition in Québec.
 I was devastated.
-But instead of feeling sorry for myself, I chose to train harder than ever, with one promise to myself: to come back stronger the next year.
-And on May 10th, 2025, I won Fitlog.
+But instead of staying in that disappointment, I made a promise to myself: I would come back stronger.
+I trained harder than ever, and on May 10th, 2025, I won Fitlog.

-I currently train at Podium, in Québec City, but my heart will always be at the powerlifting gym in Saint-Hyacinthe, where I built myself as an athlete for a year and a half.
-My coach is also my boyfriend.
-We've been working together for six months, and I don’t think anyone understands me better than he does.
-He supports everything I do, and honestly, I wouldn’t be where I am now without him.
+I currently train at Podium, in Québec City, but my heart will always remain at the powerlifting gym in Saint-Hyacinthe, where I built myself as an athlete for a year and a half.

-Outside of training, I’m a full-time student in the bachelor’s-master’s program in physiotherapy.
-What I love most about this journey is seeing how far discipline, perseverance, and a deep love for sport can take you.
-Powerlifting is so much more than a sport to me, it’s a way to push my limits, discover who I am, and grow stronger every single day.
+Outside of training, I am a full-time student in the bachelor’s-master’s program in physiotherapy.
+What I love most about this journey is seeing how far discipline, perseverance, and a deep passion for sport can take you.
+Powerlifting is much more than a sport to me, it is a way to push my limits, discover who I am, and grow stronger every single day.

 And this is only the beginning.